-It does not matter how easy to obtain an inanimate lecture is, the result is completely ungrammatical with non paradigmatic SE constructions (17).
+It does not matter how easy to obtain an inanimate lecture is, the result is completely ungrammatical with non paradigmatic SE constructions (19).10

-- (17) a. #Al rotarse de manera regular, sabemos que el peso está equilibrado When rotating SE in a regular fashion, we know the weight is balanced - b. #Que se tenga demasiada resolución conlleva gastar demasiada energía That SE having too much resolution implies to spend too much energy 'Having too much resolution implies heavy energy consumption' - c. #En esta pajarería se come mucho alpisteIn this pet.shop SE eat.3sg a.lot canary.grass"In this pet shop a lot of canary grass is eaten" (only possible if it is eaten by people) - d. # Aqui, si se es rugoso, se sobra (=si la tela es rugosa, sobra) Here, if SE is rough, SE is left over (if the fabric is rough, it is left over
+- (19) a. #Al rotarse de manera regular, sabemos que el peso está equilibrado at.the rotate.SE of fashion regular, know.1pl that the weight is balanced 'When rotating SE in a regular fashion, we know the weight is balanced' - b. #Que se tenga demasiada resolución conlleva gastar demasiada energía That SE have.SUBJ too.much resolution implies to.spend too.much energy 'Having too much resolution implies heavy energy consumption' - c. #En esta pajarería se come mucho alpiste In this pet.shop SE eat.3sg a.lot canary.grass "In this pet shop a lot of canary grass is eaten" (only possible if it is eaten by people) - d. #Aqui, si se es rugoso, se sobra (=si la tela es rugosa, sobra) here, if SE is rough, SE leave.over (if the fabric is rough, it is left over)